dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/creating_a_project.md

 ## Using a template

-If one of our templates corresponds to the type of project you would like to create, select the appropriate template under "Type."
+If one of our templates corresponds to the type of project you would like to create, select the appropriate template.
 Templates provide preset forms and settings, but you can always customize your project after you have created it with a template.
-To learn more about project templates, check out the [Project templates](templates.html) article
+To learn more about project templates, check out the [Project templates](templates.html) article.

 ![templates](../images/templates.png)